php-enspired/at_shared_exceptable/CODE_OF_CONDUCT.md

 * Being friendly, patient, and respectful of differing viewpoints and experiences
 * Welcoming constructive criticism
 * Focusing on what is best for the community
-* Showing empathy towards others
+* Showing empathy and kindness towards others
 * General professionalism

 Examples of behavior that are inappropriate and are unacceptable include: